Skip to main content

 5. served in the Armed Forces (Regular, Reserve, or National Guard) and are eligible for retired pay according to Ch.
 1223 of Title 10, USC, including those individuals who have either completed sufficient service in a non-regular component or qualify for an early retirement (TERA/DISABILTY) and are now receiving retired pay and benefits from the Department of Defense.

-An individual is NOT ELIGIBLE for admission to the Armed Forces Retirement Home if he/she:
+An individual is NOT ELIGIBLE for admission to the Armed Forces Retirement Home if they:

-• Has been discharged from military service in other than honorable conditions
+• Have been discharged from military service in other than honorable conditions

-• Has an alcohol or substance use disorder as determined by AFRH medical review
+• Have evidence of alcohol or substance use disorder as determined by AFRH medical review

-• Has mental health problems as determined by AFRH medical review
+• Have untreated mental health conditions as determined by AFRH medical review

-• Has conditions, behaviors, or other conduct which is prejudicial to the overall good order and discipline of the community or which represents a hazard to the members/staff of AFRH
+• Have conditions, behaviors, or other conduct which is prejudicial to the overall community or which represents a hazard to the members/staff of AFRH

 For questions about the AFRH, eligibility, amenities, services, or other concerns, please send an email to admissions@afrh.gov or public.affairs@afrh.gov.
 Please specify a particular campus in your subject line.